liquibase/gradle-liquibase-plugin/README.md

 **IMPORTANT:** Additional configuration will be required to use version 2.1.0+ of this plugin with Liquibase 4.4.0+

+### October 20, 2022
+This version drops support for the older plugin id.
+To apply this plugin now, you must use `org.liquibase.gradle`.

+This version of the plugin now sends the newer kebab case commands to Liquibase when it detects newer versions in the classpath.
+For example, it uses `drop-all` when it detects version 4.4+ instead of the legacy `dropAll` command that it sends to older versions of Liquibase.

 ### December 20, 2021
 Fixed the Code that detects the version of liquibase in use at the time the liquibase tasks run.